nancyweibe/chakra-ui/jekyll/_posts/2021-10-05-courtney-daniels-talks-hollywood-happiness-and-single-location-shoots-on-episode-2-of-the-forward-filmmaker-podcast.md

 ---
 layout: post
-title: Courtney Daniels Talks Hollywood, Happiness, and Single-Location Shoots On Episode 2 of the Forward Filmmaker Podcast
+title: Courtney Daniels Talks Single-Location Shoots on Episode 2 of the Forward Filmmaker Podcast
 author: Katie Sanders
 category: Articles
-date: 2021-10-06T15:53:33.407Z
+date: 2021-10-05T15:53:33.407Z
 image: https://ucarecdn.com/6b514a6d-c750-4efd-9671-de4e78fa769e/-/resize/1460x/-/format/auto/-/quality/smart/
 ---
-Welcome back to the Forward Filmmaker Podcast, which shares stories and advice from a new generation of filmmakers bucking industry norms.
+Welcome back to the [Forward Filmmaker](https://podcasts.apple.com/us/podcast/forward-filmmaker/id1586069490) Podcast, where we share stories and advice from a new generation of filmmakers bucking industry norms.
 On this episode, host Max Sanders interviews Courtney Daniels, the writer-director behind the films What Other Couples Do and Bedroom Story, and the web series This Fucking Town.
-Through her work, she takes a unique, deeply personal look at love, relationships, and the hijinks and perils of being in the film industry. *Here’s an edited transcript of Max and Courtney's conversation.*
+Her work takes a unique, deeply personal look at love, relationships, and the hijinks and perils of being in the film industry.
+Below is an edited transcript of Max and Courtney's conversation.

+<div style="width: 100%; height: 200px; margin-bottom: 20px; border-radius: 10px; overflow:hidden;"><iframe style="width: 100%; height: 170px;" frameborder="no" scrolling="no" seamless src="https://player.captivate.fm/episode/fbaef510-5448-4585-a559-88cee4ccdca4"></iframe></div>

-*To tune in as we release new episodes and support Courtney and the show, please subscribe, rate, and review Forward Filmmaker.
-Max: Courtney, how are you today?*
+*Max: Courtney, how are you today?*

 Courtney: I'm good.
 Thank you Max.